wilberquito/Paradigms-and-Programming-Languages/Basics.md

 grandfather(X, Y) :- father(X, Z), parent(Z, Y).
 ```

 - Questions: And to run a prolog program, we need some questions, and those questions can be answered by the given facts and rules.
+In queries, variables are existentially quantified.
+The question is whether there exists a value for the variables that makes a certain conjunction of atoms true according to the theory.

 ```prolog
 father(X, wil).